0xAX/linux-insides/Timers/timers-2.md

-Timers in the Linux kernel.
+Timers and time management in the Linux kernel.
 Part 2.
 ================================================================================

 Introduction to the `clocksource` framework